AreaLayer/FireBolt/README.md

 The other main features Firebolt supports are as follows:

-📱 Contact list via Npub or DID
+📱 Contact list via Npub

 🪙 Payments via Lightning Network